code-423n4/2021-05-visorfinance-findings/README.md

 # Visor Finance Contest

+Unless otherwise discussed, this repo will be made public after contest completion, sponsor review, judging, and two-week issue mitigation window.

 ## Contest findings are submitted to this repo

 Typically most findings come in **on the last day of the contest**, so don't be alarmed at all if there's nothing here but crickets until the end of the contest.